mdunn0101/node_challenge/README.md

 This is the work I have put together to do a mock deployment of the Node Express Mongo Demo application.

+## Getting started

+Log into the azabu-juban Jenkins instance and run the following jobs: mongoose/docker-build-image (optional) - Build the containers used in the deployment mongoose/deploy-aws-infrastructure - Get the IP address for the Nginx instance (This is also the Docker Swarm master) mongoose/deploy-secrets - Write secrets used by the application to Docker Secrets mongoose/deploy-app - Deploy the application to mongoose-production.azabu-juban.com

+Wait a minute or so until the application is deployed and visit the site for verification

-## Requirements
+## Jenkins Requirements

-A Jenkins 2 server with Docker and Terraform installed - This has been targeted toward my pre-existing Jenkins setup and AWS account.
+Jenkins 2 server with Terraform and Docker CE installed AWS keypair with EC2, S3 and Route 53 permissions saved as secret text file EC2 instance keypair saved as secret text file

 ## Goals

-The Node application, MongoDB and Nginx have been containerized and will be deployed into a Docker swarm.
+Node application, MongoDB and Nginx have been containerized and will be deployed into a Docker swarm.
-Mongo is only accessible by web application containers, and the web containers are running on 3000 with all requests proxied in from nginx via port 80.
+MongoDB is only accessible by web application containers, and the web containers are running on tcp/3000 with all requests proxied in from nginx via port 80.
 A publicly accessible URL is created upon deployment of the infrastructure at mongoose-${ENVIRONMENT}.azabu-juban.com (My personal test domain).
 All S3 resources are created via a Jenkins job.